Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 &emsp; Bigger stocks rotated to resemble the stocks on Kalashnikov rifles  \
 &emsp; Includes compact variants for shotgun stocks
 - **Straight Grip**: Combat Shotguns  \
-&emsp; Same choices and Straight Foregrips but as a stock
+&emsp; Same options from the Straight Foregrips but as a stock
 - Stock_2, **Big Stocks**: Combat Shotguns  \
 &emsp; Rifle stocks sized up